Did you ever wake up with a clutter-free clear mind?

 9. Fasting helps in weight loss: a happy brain

 Weight loss is a verified outcome of fasting.
-Which leads to several positive changes in the body, and the brain gets its perks too!
+This leads to several positive changes in the body, and the brain gets its perks too!

 Losing excess weight also diminishes stress on the blood vessels, which, as a result, fuels blood flow to the brain, and lifts the overall brain health.